 SCIENCE: SUPER SLIME!

 This fun workshop begins by looking at how animals have adapted to use slime mucus to help them survive.
 Then two lots of slime putty is made by students using varying amounts of water as examples.
 Students then make their own slime putty, deciding on the amount of water they need.
 If they make it correctly, they can take it away with them!
+The products we use to make slime do not contain any boron.

 SCIENCE: GREAT WHITE MYSTERY